Discovering the Western Front with Ray Martin

-Contact our reservations team on 1300 789 824or click on the enquiry button below and advise your cabin preference and need for pre/post hotels, flights, insurance, etc.
+Contact our reservations team on 1300 789 824or click on the enquiry button below and advise your need for pre/post hotels, flights, insurance, etc.

 Please note: Itineraries are subject to change due to operational reasons.
 In addition, your Historian may alter the sites visited on each day to suit local conditions.
 Any changes will be advised closer to the time of departure.

 - Personally escorted by Ray Martin & Mat McLachlan